-Background: 2019 was the 13th anniversary of the ASCF.
-With thirteen years of experience in issuing project funding grants, the Foundation is in an excellent position to assess the degree to which available funding is meeting the actual need for conservation project funding.
+Background: 2020 was the 14th anniversary of the ASCF.
+With thirteen years of experience in issuing project funding grants beginning in 2008, the Foundation is in an excellent position to assess the degree to which available funding is meeting the actual need for conservation project funding.
 The number and quality of funding proposals received by the Foundation has increased, and most funding proposals are strong and aimed at achieving important and necessary conservation objectives.

-As a result, by the 2019 round of grants, the Foundation became confident it its estimate of being able to fund approximately 50 percent of the reasonable demand for project funding, based on the \$1.2 million grant funding pool.
-To more adequately meet the emergent conservation project funding needs it is clear that a larger trust fund will be necessary to generate the required income.
+As a result, by the 2019 round of grants, the Foundation estimated that, based on the \$1.2 million grant funding pool, it was able to contribute approximately 50 percent of the reasonable demand for project funding.
+In other words, to more adequately meet the emergent conservation project funding needs, it became clear that a larger trust fund would be necessary to generate the trust fund income necessary to better respond the genuine conservation project funding needs.

-The Foundation has clearly demonstrated its ability to efficiently and effectively manage its existing trust fund.
-In its thirteen years, the original \$30 million Atlantic Salmon Endowment Fund investment by the Government has been managed to recover from a major decline in market value during the world economic crisis to its current \$42 million market value.
-The adjusted book value of the trust fund increased to \$39.5 million which is required to be protected pursuant to the Funding Agreement with the Government of Canada.
+The Foundation has demonstrated its ability to efficiently and effectively manage its existing trust fund.
+Over its 14 years, the original \$30 million Atlantic Salmon Endowment Fund investment by the Government has been managed to recover from a major decline in market value during the world economic crisis to its current \$42 million market value.
+The adjusted book value of the trust fund, which is required to be protected pursuant to the Funding Agreement with the Government of Canada, increased in 2020 to \$39.5 million.

-Over the twelve year period, approximately \$8.5 million in grant funding has been committed to conservation projects, while sustaining a very efficient organization and volunteer network.
-This very solid and sustainable business model forms the basis of seeking an increased federal contribution to the trust fund.
+This Foundation represents a very solid and sustainable business model which, to 2020, has granted \$9.5 million in funding to 605 conservation projects, while sustaining a very efficient organization and volunteer network.
+Moreover, the investment portfolio is fully protected, thus forming the basis of seeking an increased federal contribution to the trust fund.

-2020 Actions:
+2021 Actions: Outcomes:

-- Informing Members of Parliament and DFO officials of the exceptional business model represented by the Foundation in strengthening community-based action, in perpetuity. - Securing the support of conservation organizations, First Nations and others to encourage MPs to support an increase in the Foundation's trust fund in 2020.
+- · Informing Members of Parliament and DFO officials of the exceptional business model represented by the Foundation in strengthening community-based action, in perpetuity. - · Securing the support of conservation organizations, First Nations and others to encourage MPs to support an increase in the Foundation's trust fund in 2021.